logo

 Left: “Paper Hunt at Shanghai”, 1874 by William Simpson.
 Source: H.M.
 Fletcher.
 Right: Stewards of the Shanghai Paper Hunt Club.
 Source: Treaty Port Sport

 One member of the team would ride ahead to act as the hunted prey, marking the trail with colored paper.
 (Later, this task was entrusted to a mafu, or groom).
-The hunt took place in the countryside around Shanghai–today’s Hongqiao–on small horses called “China Ponies”.
+The hunt took place in the countryside around Shanghai–today’s Hongqiao–on the small Mongolian ponies referred to as “China Ponies”.
 Club rules actually forbade the use of ponies over 14 hands high.
 The first recorded paper chase at the club occurred in December 1863, and was won by Augustus Broom on a pony called Mud.

-As with other clubs, Chinese members were excluded at the outset, but by the late 1920s they relented and opened membership to Chinese.
-By September 1937, the Paper Hunt had liberalized so much that Stanley Wang (educated at Cambridge) became the first Chinese man to be elected a steward.
+As with other clubs, Chinese were excluded at the outset.
+But by the late 1920s, the club had relented and opened membership to Chinese.
+By September 1937–crucially, just a month after the Bloody Saturday bombings of downtown Shanghai led to an exodus of foreigners–the Paper Hunt had liberalized so much that Cambridge-educated Stanley Wang became the first Chinese man to be elected a steward.

 Reproduction, © Bloomsbury Auctions

 German businessman Fritz Kaufmann, who lived in Shanghai from 1931-49, was an avid horseman and Paper Hunt Club member.
 Kaufmann had arrived in Shanghai in 1931, and after working as a sales representative, joined import-export firm Reuter Brockelmann and Co..
 In 1940, he started his own firm, Merchants and Traders.
 By 1941, Kaufmann, who was Jewish, had been stripped of his nationality.
-He was part of a committee established to help refugees fleeing that Kaufmann’s won the Paper Hunt 1939, and donated his trophy and along with other riding paraphernalia to the US Holocaust Memorial Museum.
+He was part of a committee established to help refugees fleeing Nazi Europe.
+Kaufmann won the Paper Hunt in 1939, and donated his trophy and along with other riding paraphernalia to the US Holocaust Memorial Museum.

 Top: Kaufmann’s riding jacket and breeches.
 Bottom: Shanghai Paper Hunt Club (SPHC) pin and the 1939 Paper Hunt trophy.
 Source: United States Holocaust Memorial